jfordnull/303Assignment_1/README.md

 # 303Assignment_1
 Program consists of Header.h, Implementation.cpp, main.cpp, as well as "SampleInput.txt"

-main provides the interface for testing the functions defined in Header.h and Implementation.cpp
+main.cpp provides the interface for testing the functions defined in Header.h and Implementation.cpp

-Check comments in main.cpp and Implementation.cpp for function explanations
+Check comments in main.cpp and Implementation.cpp for program/function explanations

 Example output: